aimango/xshooter/README.txt

 -----

 How to Run (need X libraries to compile):
--make assign1: builds game (executable called 'assign1') -make run: runs 'assign1' executable (if it exists) -make all: builds and runs game
+-make xshooter: builds game (executable called 'xshooter') -make run: runs 'xshooter' executable (if it exists) -make all: builds and runs game
 -Grader mode and normal mode can be toggled through the 'g' hotkey.